-On REI’s homepage, visitors are greeted with a pronouncement:
+On REI’s homepage, visitors are greeted with a hashtag, #OptOutside, and a thoughtful pondering for the holiday season:

 To encourage their employees, as well as potential shoppers, to get outside and enjoy the outdoors.
-This decision to maintain what is now a holiday tradition for the company comes hot on the heels of unprecedented difficulties experienced by retailers everywhere due to COVID-19.
-An event that has forced many to rethink not just how they sell products, but how they engage and support their customers.
+This holiday tradition for the company was maintained last year even in the midst of unprecedented difficulties experienced by retailers everywhere due to COVID-19.
+An event that forced many to rethink not just how they sell products, but how they engage and support their customers.

 Staying true to your core business values

-Black Friday this year is likely to be very different.
+Black Friday this year is likely to be very similar to 2020.
 There won’t be as much in-person scrambling and struggling to get discounts.
 And more and more consumers will be turning to online shopping.
-And according to Adobe Analytics, spending is expected to increase by 33% over 2019.
+According to Digital Commerce 360, they expect spending to grow only 6%, which is a dramatic drop from the 20% increase in 2020.
+However, that was to be expected due to how dramatically unique the effects of COVID were for consumer spending and business reactions.

-That’s good news if you’re looking to make up ground on lost sales this year.
+The good news is that this remains a positive trend that can continue to help you make up lost sales.
 But at the same time, that doesn’t mean you need to sacrifice your core business values to do it.

 1. Prepare for Small Business Saturday